 Ah.
 Do you know why?

 If they have other problems then money may just not seem that urgent.
-Major stress at work or someone in their family that is very ill may mean that they have no energy or that they can’t at the moment think of cutting back on the petrol needed for visits to their parents.
+If they are worried about how Coronavirus will affect their job or someone in their family is very ill may mean that they have no energy or headspace to think about other things.
 Depression may mean that they are barely up to getting out of bed let alone talking to their creditors.